-Aon, a firm of consulting actuaries, performed an actuarial valuation as at December 31, 2019 and extrapolated it to December 31, 2020, using the Attained Age methodology.
-The actuarial valuation for the comparative December 31, 2019 obligation was extrapolated from a valuation as at December 31, 2018 and used the projected benefit method prorated on services and best estimate assumptions approved by the Academic and Administrative Benefits Committee.
-The University is required to obtain another actuarial assumption valuation as at December 31, 2022.
+Aon, a firm of consulting actuaries, performed an actuarial valuation as at December 31, 2021 using the Attained Age Actuarial Cost Method and best estimate assumptions approved by the Academic and Administrative Benefits Committee, and extrapolated it to December 31, 2022.
+The comparative December 31, 2021 obligation was extrapolated from a December 31, 2019 valuation prepared using the same methodology.
+The University is required to obtain another actuarial valuation as at December 31, 2024.

 Significant long-term assumptions used in the valuation and extrapolations are: